rtm-dc/LAB-SOP-experiments/docs/93-Python.md

 ## Installing tools, R packages, and Python

-Posit provides instructions for using Python from RStudio (including `.py` files, and Python and R in the same document) at
+For reference, Posit provides instructions for using Python from RStudio (including `.py` files, and Python and R in the same document) at

 https://support.posit.co/hc/en-us/articles/1500007929061-Using-Python-with-the-RStudio-IDE

+Follow the key steps below.

 ### Get Rtools